anthraxxed/DigitalGameDevelopment-First-Person-Simulation/README.md

 ## ✅ Alpha Goals

-Player can move and respawn
+Player can move and respawn - Completed ✅ // Can add controller support

 One virus enemy functioning with basic AI

-One working elevator
+One working elevator - Completed ✅ // Can be updated as needed

 One unique pickup item